 Yet, yet yet: many painful artefacts of the analogue era — the gremlins and hair-balls you would expect technology to remove — persist.
 To this day, we still have side letters and amendment agreements.
 We still write: “this page is intentionally left blank”.
 We — well, our American friends, at any rate — still say “this clause is reserved,” as if we haven’t noticed Microsoft Word has an automatic paragraph numbering system.
 Not only has legaltech failed to remove legacy complications, it has created entirely new ones.

 - Are there any fewer lawyers today?
 No.

 - Are more deals being done?
 No.

 - Are there more words?
 My oath there are.

 Why isn’t technology helping?

 Let me hazard a guess.
-To be sure, Andy has given; it isn’t Bill that has taken away.
-So who is it?
+To be sure, Andy has given, but it wasn’t Bill who took away.
+So who was it?
 All of us.
 You and me, readers: we nit-picky, care-worn, pedantic attorneys.
 It is a function of the incentives at play.
 We lawyers and negotiators are remunerated by the time we take and the value we add.
 We “add value” in the shape of words.
 We put them in and we take them out.
 We are rewarded for the complexity and sophistication of our analysis.

 That means, we fiddle.